rgilks/acto/README.md

 ### Static Starting Scenarios (Logged-Out Users)

 To improve performance and reduce unnecessary API calls for visitors who are not logged in, the application now displays a static, hardcoded list of starting scenarios (`app/components/AdventureGame.tsx`).
-These have been updated to offer a more diverse set of unique starting points.
+These have been updated to offer a more diverse and concise set of unique starting points.

 ### Progressive Web App (PWA)